 Run your logic app

-To manually start your logic app, on the designer toolbar bar, choose Run.
-Or, wait for your logic app to check the RSS feed based on your specified schedule (every minute).
 If the RSS feed has new items, your logic app sends an email for each new item.
-Otherwise, your logic app waits until the next interval before checking again.
+Otherwise, your logic app waits until the next interval to check the RSS feed again.

 Clean up resources